ajv-validator/ajv/README.md

 Keyword definition is an object with the following properties:

-- _type_: optional string or array of strings with data type(s) that the keyword will apply to.
-If keyword is validating another type the validation function will not be called, so there is no need to check for data type inside validation function if `type` property is used.
+- _type_: optional string or array of strings with data type(s) that the keyword applies to.
+If not present, the keyword will apply to all types.
 - _validate_: validating function
 - _compile_: compiling function
 - _macro_: macro function